crumpfhuber/htlw3-homeschool/README.md

 the decisions should be made early - helps with organising

 a few weeks are allowed for setting up the presentation itself

+//EDIT: 16.03.2020 14:20

+as you are the class representative of a rather big class I decided to tell you a few other topics for the presentations:

+any Kind of Pollution as noise -, light pollution.

+Pollution of the soil, landscape, air, water: acquifers  (Gewässer)

+Climate change

+included:

+when it started, how, how it turned worse, where in the world it is the worst, its effects,

+what could be done to recover it /them - by governments, EU, companies,  individuals, schools should be involved?

+I was sure that I allowed that you do bigger presentations together - as pairs.

+if a student make this presentation by himself then I can be sure that I grade his achievement and not his partner's one.
 ```

 Zusätzliche Arbeitszetteln: